StephanErb/engineering-notes/content/AlgorithmEngineering.md

     - [Level Ancestor Queries][] (to find the tree-ancestor on a particular level) can be approached using _jump pointers_ and _ladder decomposition_, which both precompute a subset of all potential queries and run in $\mathcal{O}(\log n)$ time.
 However, a combination of both leads to constant query time and a linear space requirement, thus heavily improving over the computation of all results.

-* __Combination:__ Combine several (different) data structures so that expensive operations of one data structure can be improved using a specialized data structure for this particular sub-problem.
+* __Datastructure Combination:__ Combine several (different) data structures so that expensive operations of one data structure can be improved using a specialized data structure for this particular sub-problem.
 Examples:

     - _[String B-Trees]_ build _Patricia Tries_ on top of individual B-Tree nodes to improve over the binary search to find the insertion point within the keys of a node.
     - _[Priority Queues for Cached Memory]_ use a priority queue in internal memory that buffers elements so that the expensive write operations to the external memory can be performed in batches.